-To reduce it, make sure you let fresh air rooms as much as possible.
-You can also consider installing ventilation, for example air bricks, extractors, or vents in window and door frames.
+To reduce it, make sure you let fresh air into rooms as much as possible.
+You can also consider installing ventilation - for example air bricks, extractors or vents in window and door frames.

 Trickle vents can often be added to existing double-glazed windows to allow some fresh air in without allowing the heat in your home to escape.
 You can open and close them as you wish.